What do Bill Gates, Lady GaGa, Tony Robbins, and Oprah all have in common? Well, besides empires of wealth?

 Regular light exercise such as walking will help to reduce pressure in the eyes.
 This will work to prevent glaucoma in those who are at risk of developing it.
 Regular walks can also benefit glaucoma patients and may reduce some symptoms.

-If you have glaucoma already, stick to light cardio like walking.
-However, if you don’t glaucoma, you can up your cardio to a moderate to high pace.
+If you have glaucoma already, stick to lighter cardio, like walking.
+However, if you don’t have glaucoma, you can up your cardio to a moderate to high pace.
 However, if your exercise begins to affect your vision, stop immediately.
-High-intensity exercise can somethings heighten the intraocular pressure.
+High-intensity exercise can sometimes increase intraocular pressure.

 Your day is coming to a close and you’re ready to hit the hay.
 Before throwing yourself into your fluffy pillows and billowy blanket, take the time to let your eyes decompress.

 An eye massage before bed will increase circulation in and around the eyes.
 This will help your eyes to defocus and relax.
 This is crucial to avoid developing nearsightedness or myopia.

 Your eyes can become too used to work that is close to the eye such are working on a computer.
 When this happens, your eyes may have trouble seeing things in the distance.
-They will also take longer to adjust to looking at things close to the eye to far away.
+They will also take longer to adjust from looking at something close to the eye to looking at something far away.

 Another thing that should be done every night before bed is to take your makeup off.
 Ladies, if you are sleeping with your makeup on, you are creating a breeding ground for bacteria!

 Eye makeup is especially dangerous because the eye is moist, making it more susceptible to breeding bacteria.
 Sleeping with your eye makeup on can cause eye infections such as pink eye (conjunctivitis).

 As an added note to that, you should replace your eye makeup every three months.
 Brushes should also be washed every month.
 Bacteria spread easily around the eyes.
 Keeping your makeup fresh and brushes clean will reduce your risk of infection.

 Much like makeup, you should also remove your contact lenses at night before bed.
 Sleeping with your contact lenses in can also lead to infection.
 However, they more commonly cause dry eyes.